horizonchasers/DuckDBCrash/README.md

 ## Issue Description

-When attempting to insert a large number of records into a DuckDB database using DuckDB.NET, the application crashes with a heap corruption error (exit code 0xc0000374) if the batch size is too large.
-The crash occurs during the `appender.Close()` operation.
+When attempting to insert a large number of records into a DuckDB database using DuckDB.NET, the application crashes if the batch size is too large.
+The crash occurs during the processing of the first batch.

 ## Environment

 - .NET 8.0
-- DuckDB.NET.Data 1.1.0.1 and 1.0.2
+- DuckDB.NET.Data (latest version as of September 2024)
-- Windows 11 Pro x64
+- Windows 10 (or your specific OS version)

 ## Steps to Reproduce